Figure skating at the 2022 Winter Olympics – Qualification: Team event

-Next eligible NOC per event
+Top four NOCs on waitlist per discipline

-If a country rejects a quota spot then additional quotas become available.
-A country can be eligible for one quota spot per event in the reallocation process.
-Countries in bold indicate the country later received a quota spot.
-The following list is compiled after the remaining spots were allocated at the 2021 CS Nebelhorn Trophy.
-There were no alternates for the team event because no additional NOCs beyond the qualified ten met the eligibility criteria for inclusion in the event.
+If a country rejected a quota spot, then the additional quota became available.
+A country could be eligible for one quota spot per event in the reallocation process.
+The following list was compiled after the remaining spots were allocated at the 2021 Nebelhorn Trophy.
+No quota spots were vacated after the Nebelhorn Trophy.